ibell/coolprop/Readme.txt

 Changelog:

+2.2.3 (revision 172)
+Added Ethylene, SF5, Ethanol, Methane, Ethane, n-Butane, Isobutane x(h,p) is much faster due to the avoidance of a lot of saturation routine calls x(p,Q) is about 200 times faster!!
+Added Quality 'Q' as an output
+Fixed properties for Air
+Fixed ancillaries for Siloxanes

 2.2.2 (revision 169)
 Added MATLAB wrappers and compiled versions on Windows to batch Added plots to check solvers for (T,p) and (h,p) in subcooled liquid and superheated vapor regions